hpc2n/intro-linux/docs/intro.md

 - Welcome page and syllabus: <a href="https://hpc2n.github.io/intro-linux/index.html">https://hpc2n.github.io/intro-linux/index.html</a>
     - Also link at the House symbol at the top of the page.

-!!!
-Admonition "Learning outcomes for this course"

-    - What is Linux and why should I use it?
-    - Learn about the command line interface (CLI)
-    - Navigate the file system
-        - ls
-        - mkdir
-        - cd
-        - rm
-        - cp
-        - mv
-        - redirection
-        - pipes
-        - etc.
-    - Data handling
-        - compressing
-        - archiving
-        - file transfer
-        - patterns
-        - etc.
-    - Hints and tricks of Linux

 ## What is Linux

 !!! note